 - They are more expensive than many models they'd try to guard.

 - They can do it all at once but probably don't want to.
 You still pay for it all.

-- The Ogrun Bokur is a cheaper and tougher shield guard.
+- The Ogrun Bokur is a tougher shield guard but can't shoot.
 The Sentinel is a more expensive but much tougher one that wants to stay at range.